 Do I have to pay any money to the Gilbert Police Department and the tow yard?

-Yes, there is a $150 state administrative fee in exact cash payable to the Gilbert Police Department Only If the vehicle is going to be released.
-Towing fee’s and $15 a day storage fee to be paid at tow yard.
+Yes, there is a $150 state administrative fee payable in exact cash to the Gilbert Police Department Only If the vehicle is going to be released. $15 a day storage fee and tow and hook-up fees are to be paid at tow yard.

 Do I need an attorney for the hearing?